shaolaizheyitao/MQTT/servers.md

 The “next generation” of ActiveMQ, [Artemis](http://activemq.apache.org/artemis/) is a multi protocol messaging broker that supports MQTT.

-## Bevywise MQTTRoute
+## Bevywise MQTT Broker

 [MQTTRoute](https://www.bevywise.com/mqtt-broker/) is a highly secure, high performance broker.
 The MQTT Broker is written in C & Python and works with all standard MQTT Clients.
-MQTTRoute has a FREE and affordable premium version.
+Bevywise MQTT Broker has a FREE and affordable premium version.
 MQTTRoute can be customized to write data to any data store using [standard connectors](https://github.com/bevywise-networks/) or custom implementations.
 Try the [publicly hosted MQTTRoute](http://mqttroute.com/)

 ## Emitter